Arch-Lover/time-bench/README.md

 # Time-Bench
 A simple script that benchmarks time
-Recently i was reading a doc by readhat about Kernel time and tunning it for low letancy applications, by doing more research I figured the hardware clocks plays a big role in system anapiness so I figured there need to be a benchmark for and here we go!
+Recently i was reading a doc by readhat about Kernel time and tunning it for low letancy applications, by doing more research I figured the hardware clocks plays a big role in system snapiness so I figured there need to be a benchmark for and here we go!

 # How To
 In order to run it simply first compile it and then exacute it!